 - Lac Abbe: The landscape here, close to the Djibouti-Ethiopia border, is absolutely surreal.
 You would need an all-terrain vehicle to reach this place.
 Here, you would get to experience hot water springs and sulfur steaming out of huge rock chimneys.
 During sunset and sunrise, the scenery is awesome.
 Spend a night here if you can.

 - Goba’ad Plain: This place is a treat for everyone, but especially for bird-watchers.
 Besides an ostrich breeding farm here, you will also come across Sand Grouses, Black Crown Sparrows, Arabian Bustard, and other such exotic avian species.
 Check out the wadis and the sand flats all around.
 Spending time here would be time well spent.

 - Day Forest National Park: The desert surrounds this national park – the oldest in Djibouti.
 Located in the Goda Mountains, this park is home to the East African Junipers that grow to heights of 25–30 meters (about 82–92 feet).
 You can spot several endangered bird species here that can’t be seen anywhere outside this forest.

-Travel Risks for International Travellers in Djibouti
+Travel Risks for International Travelers in Djibouti

-Djibouti is among the safest African nations for international travellers.
+Djibouti is among the safest African nations for international travelers.
 There is a substantial foreign military presence here that adds to the safety aspect.
 The local people are helpful and courteous.
 However, the country is not risk-free, so you should be careful to be on your guard.